Nike-Inc/gradle-localstack/gradle-localstack-plugin/README.md

     ./gradlew buildDocSite

+### Running Functional Tests
+Run the following command to execute the functional tests:

+    ./gradlew funcTests

 ## Usage
 ### Plugin Dependencies
 This plugin requires the following plugins to be applied to the project in order for it to function: